altanpazarli/rss_annotation_tool_test/README.md

 - Go to register page
 - Fill related forms with valid data
 - Click Submit button
 Expected: Successful User Creation
-Result: Successful User Creation
+Result: :white_check_mark:

 2. a user should not be able to create an account with the same username and password
 - Go to register page
 - Fill related forms with same username and password
 - Click Submit button
 Expected: No User Creation - Warning
-Result: No User Creation - Warning
+Result: :white_check_mark:

 3. a user should not be able to create an account with a similar same username and password
 - Go to register page
 - Fill related forms with "user1" username and "user123" password
 - Click Submit button
 Expected: No User Creation - Warning
-Result: No User Creation - Warning
+Result: :white_check_mark:

 4. a user should not be able to create a username has a more than 30 character
 - Go to register page
 - Fill related forms with "user1" username and "user123" password
 - Click Submit button
 Expected: No User Creation - Warning
-Result: No User Creation - Warning
+Result: :white_check_mark:

 5. a user should be able to create a username with the supported format(Letters, digits and @/./+/-/_ only)
 - Go to register page
 - Fill related forms with "user_1" username and "p@ssW0rD" password
 - Click Submit button
 Expected: Successful User Creation
-Result: Successful User Creation
+Result: :white_check_mark:

 6. a user should not be able to create a password only numerically
 - Go to register page
 - Fill related forms with "user1" username and "123456789" password
 - Click Submit button
 Expected: No User Creation - Warning
-Result: No User Creation - Warning
+Result: :white_check_mark:

 #### Login Function